Website Design Company Durban: What to Expect from the Process

 QA is where a more serious website company separates itself from a weaker one.

-Useful QA usually covers:
+Useful QA usually covers common launch risks.

-• mobile layout checks
+• Mobile layout checks.

-• page-speed sanity checks
+• Page-speed sanity checks.

-• metadata and heading review
+• Metadata and heading review.

 If QA is treated casually, small issues tend to leak into launch and damage confidence quickly.